IbcAlpha/IBC/userguide.md

 Scheduler if you are running Windows 7, Windows 8 or Windows 8.1 (see below for further information about running on Windows 10).
 After importing it, you will need to enable it and change the user account it runs under.
-This task starts TWS daily at 05:55, and assumes that TWS is set to auto-logoff at 05:52, so the IBC configuration file must include `IbAutoClosedown=yes`.
+This task starts TWS daily at 05:55, and assumes that TWS is set to autologoff at 05:52, so the IBC configuration file must include `IbAutoClosedown=yes`: you can adjust these times to suit your needs.

 #### Running under Task Scheduler on Windows 10